 Applicant Name

-Housing Authority of the County of Tulare
+Housing Authority of County of Tulare

-Program/Activity Receiving Federal Grant Funcing
+Program/Activity Receiving Federal Grant Funding

-Moving to Work Annuel Plan - FY 2021
+Moving to Work Annual Plan - FY 2022

-The undersigned certifies, to the best of his or her knowledge and belief, that:
+belief, that:

-- (1) No Federal appropriated funds have been paid or with se gaid, by or on behalf of the undersigned, to any person for influencing or attempting to influence an officer or employee of an agency, a Member of Congress, an officer or employee of Congress, or officer or employee of Congress, to un employee of a Member of Congress in connection with the awarding of any Federal contract, the making of any Federal grant, the making of my I ederal Joan, the entering into of any cooperative agreement, and the extension, communication, measure, amendment, or modification of any Federal contract, grant, loan, or cooperative agreement. - (2) If any funds other than Federal appropriated funds have been paid or will be paid to any person for influencing or alternating to influence an officer or employee of an agency, a Member of Congress, an officer or employee of Congress, or an employee of a Member of Congress in connection with this Federal contract, grant, loan, or cooperative agreement, the undersigned shall complete and submit Standard Form-LLL, Disclosure Form to Report Lubbying, in accordance with its instructions.

-Name of the state of the State of

-(3) The undersigned shall require that the language of this conffication be included in the award documents for all subawards at all tiers (including subcontracts, subgrants, and contracts under grants, loans, and cooperative agreements) and that all sub-recipients shall certify and disclose accordingly.

-This confileation is a material representation of fact upon which reliance was placed when this transaction was made or entered into Submission of this certification is a prerequisite for making or entering into this transaction imposed by Section 1352.
-Title 31.
-U.S. Code.
-Any person who fails to file the required certification shall be subject to a civil penalty of not less than \$10,000 and not more than \$100,000 for each such Calque
+(1) No Federal appropriated funds have been paid or will be puid, by or on behalf of the undersigned, to any person for influencing or attempting to influence an officer or employee of an agency, a Member of Congress, an officer or employee of Congress, or an employee of a Member of Congress in connection with the awarding of any flederal contract, the making of any Federal contract, the making of any cooperative agreement, and the extension, continuition, renewal, amendment, or modification of any Federal contract, grant, loan, or cooperative agreement.
+(2) If any funds other than Federal appropriated funds have been paid or will be paid to any person for influencing or attempting to influence an officer or employee of an agency, a Member of Congress, an efficer or employee of Congress, or an employee of a Vember of Congress in connection with this Federal contract, grant, lean, or cooperative agreement, the undersigned shall complete and submit Standard Form-1.1.1., Disclosure Form to Report Lobbying, in accordance with its instructions.
+(3) The undersigned shall require that the language of this certification be included by the award documents for all subawards at all tiers (including subcontracts, subgrants, and contracts under grants, loans, and competative agreements) and that all sub-recipients shall certify and disclose accordingly.
+This certification is a material representation of fact upon which reliance was placed when this transaction was made or entered into Submission of this certification is a prerequisite for making or entering into this transaction imposed by Section 1352, Tule 31, U.S. Code.
+Any person who fails to file the required certification shall be subject to a civil penalty of not less than \$10,000 and not more than \$100,000 for each such failure.

+Warning: HUD wit prosecute false claims and statements, Conviction 1012; 31 U.S.C.
+3728, 3802; Name of Authorizes Official Ken Kugler te Executive Director

+Ken Kugle Date (mm/d/yyy) 12/30/2020